 - Hoosier Lens Feature

 UNDER THE BRIDGE: The Criminalization of Homelessness

-Screens as part of UNDER THE BRIDGE: The Criminalization of Homelessness.Tuesday, July 19 at 9:15PM in The Toby Saturday, July 23 at 5:00PM in The Toby
+In the UNDER THE BRIDGE: The Criminalization of Homelessness program.Tuesday, July 19 at 9:15PM in The Toby Saturday, July 23 at 5:00PM in The Toby

 - 2016 Indy Film Fest, Hoosier Lens, Feature